Meet our Team

 Dr Antonia Wrigley BSc (Nutrition) MBBS Dip Phyt MRCGP AFMCP FRSA

-Vice-chair & Operations Manager BHMA, Editorial board Journal of Holistic Healthcare, Founder Real Food Campaign, Lifestyle Medicine Practitioner
+Vice-chair & Chief Officer, Editorial board Journal of Holistic Healthcare, Founder Real Food Campaign, Lifestyle Medicine Practitioner

 Antonia has had an interest in health and healing potions from an early age and went on to study various healthcare disciplines, working in and out of the NHS, over the past 25 years.
 Antonia has worked as a GP, a herbalist and most recently as a lifestyle and functional medicine practitioner.
 She has diverse interests including food, meditation, spirituality, nature connection and sustainability.
 Some of these have led her to set up the BHMA’s new collaborative project The Real Food Campaign.